sqlfluff/sqlfluff/docs/source/configuration.rst

 e.g. `param_regex='__(?P<param_name>[\w_]+)__'` matches
 `'__some_param__'` not `__some_param__`

 the named parameter `param_name` will be used as the key to replace, if missing, the parameter is assumed to be positional and numbers are used instead.

 To automatically replace parameters in a query without explicit declaration in the config file, set `autofill_missing_params`.
-Currently, a short string is used inplace, ignoring SQL data types.
+It currently supports some basic Postgres type casting, e.g. `::integer` and `::boolean`.

 .. code-block:: cfg